20100dbg/LoRa/wio-e5/c/Readme.md

 - Apply

-If this doesn't work, try using the "Hot Plug" to connect to the board.
+If this doesn't work, try again using the "Hot Plug" to connect to the board.